-RAD 171 RAD Clinical Education III (0-0-12-4)
+RAD 171 RAD Clinical Education III (0-0-9-3)

-This course provides experience in patient management specific to fluoroscopic and advanced radiographic procedures.
-Emphasis is placed on applying appropriate technical factors to all studies and mastering positioning of gastrointestinal and urological studies.
+This course provides experience in patient management specific to advanced radiographic procedures.
+Emphasis is placed on applying appropriate technical factors to all studies and transitioning to mastering positioning of advanced studies.
 Upon completion, students should be able to demonstrate successful completion of clinical objectives.